 4. After the sale

 Congrats!
-You did the impossible—you sold your item.
+You did the seemingly impossible—you sold your item.
 Now, depending on what platform you used you have some decisions to make.

 Arranging pickup and delivery